k4yt3x/scutum/README.md

 #### Recent Changes:
+1. Added Self-Upgrading Function, now users can execute self-upgrading with $ sudo scutum --upgrade
+2. Added AVALON Framework Self-Upgrading function (included when using "--upgrade" parameter)
-1. Interfaces are now controlled by a new interface controller class
+3. Interfaces are now controlled by a new interface controller class
-2. SCUTUM GUI is now avaliable for testing
+4. SCUTUM GUI is now avaliable for testing
-3. Added option to choose whether to delete the installer file after installation
+5. Added option to choose whether to delete the installer file after installation
-4. Fixed arptables detection errors on some Linux distributions
+6. Fixed arptables detection errors on some Linux distributions

 <br>
 <p align="center">